liusida/Voxelyze/README.md

 In this branch, I am going to implement another version of Voxelyze.
 Let's call it Voxelyze 3 for now.

-So all simulational calculation in Voxelyze 3 will be running via CUDA
+So all simulational calculation in Voxelyze 3 will be running via CUDA.

+If you would like to help or are simply interested, please contact me (Sida.Liu.1 at uvm.edu).
+(This project will mainly use C++)

 ## First let me compare Voxelyze 1 and Voxelyze 2